 “Butterflies Live,” an interactive and educational exhibit created by California’s SkyRiver Butterflies, is inspired by the indigenous environments of America’s national parks.

 The habitat will feature native plants that attract butterflies and encourage pollination.
-More than 1,000 domestic and exotic species will be included in this engaging attraction.
+More than 1,000 butterflies, of 20 domestic and exotic species, will be included in this engaging attraction.

 Upon entering the room, guests of all ages will have the chance to roam among and feed the butterflies.
 The exhibition space is filled with a vast selection of plants and heated to the right temperature to simulate the butterflies’ natural habitat.